King Fahd University of Petroleum & Minerals

 Datapath and Control (6 Lectures)

-Designing a processor, register transfer
+Designing a processor, register transfer logic, datapath

-logic, datapath components, clocking methodology, single-cycle datapath,
+components, clocking methodology, single-cycle datapath, main control signals,

-instruction execution, multi-cycle implementation, CPI in a multi-cycle CPU.
+implementation, CPI in a multi-cycle CPU.
+(Sections 5.1 – 5.5)

 11.